List of Home and Away characters introduced in 2000: Brodie Hanson

-Brodie Hanson portrayed by actress Susie Rugg appeared between 2000 and 2002.
+Brodie Hanson, played by Susie Rugg, made her first appearance on 20 July 2000.
 In 2004, Andrew Fraser from Inside Soap revealed that when Brodie returns she would be involved in a "sizzling love triangle" and a dramatic car crash.
 Sacha Molitorisz of The Sydney Morning Herald said that the episode featuring Brodie and Hayley's car crash was better suited to "die hard fans".
 They criticised the plot for being "unengaging" and opined that the music, performances and dialogue were "painful" and "patchy".
 They also stated "The problem is, simply piling one melodrama on top of another will not of itself make for good TV.
 The characters need to be explored, too.
 Otherwise the result will be superficial."

 Noah Lawson

-Noah Lawson, played by Beau Brady, debuted on-screen during the episode airing on 6 September 2000.
+Noah Lawson, played by Beau Brady, made his first appearance on 6 September 2000.
 Jacqueline Maley writing for The Sydney Morning Herald refers to Noah as a "bad boy" type character.
 For his portrayal of Noah, Brady was nominated for the "Most Popular New Male Talent" Logie in 2001.
 He was also nominated for the Silver Logie for "Most Popular Actor" for three years in a row from 2003 to 2005.
 The episode featuring Noah's funeral won writer Louise Crane-Bowes an Australian Writers Guild award in 2005.
 The episode featuring Noah's appearance as a ghost to say goodbye to Hayley also earned a nomination in this category in the same year.

 Jude Lawson

-Jude Lawson, played by Ben Steel, first appeared on-screen during the episode airing on 30 October 2000 and departed on 12 September 2002.
+Jude Lawson, played by Ben Steel, made his first appearance on 30 October 2000 and departed on 12 September 2002.
 For his portrayal of Jude, Steel was nominated for the "Best New Male Talent" Logie Award in 2001.